Disorder Rehabilitation | PTSD

 He was an honored Sergeant who served three tours in Afghanistan.
 He had a beautiful home, a loving wife and two children who adored him.
 His return to civilian life was filled with excitement for a new career and opportunities.
 Could he move on from the memories and flashbacks of violence that haunted him?
 Would the pain and the feeling of disconnectedness ever go away?
 At the age of 32, he lost the war that raged within himself.

 Post-traumatic stress disorder (PTSD) is a heartbreaking psychological disorder that often occurs after experiencing a traumatic event.
 Many people with PTSD turn to drugs or alcohol as a way to cope with the intrusive memories and horrid flashbacks that interfere with their daily life.
 Recovering from the duality of chronic substance abuse and PTSD requires personalized treatment to help bring the person back to balanced emotional and physical health.
 For people who are in a deep state of trauma, traditional recovery methods, alone, may not be enough.
-With specialized, holistic PTSD treatment and addiction recovery programs at The Sanctuary at Sedona are making it possible for people to recover from PTSD, alcoholism, and drug addiction by aligning and healing their collective mind, body, soul and spirit.
+With specialized, holistic PTSD treatment and our Integrative Addiction Recoverysm program.
+The Sanctuary at Sedona is making it possible for people to recover from PTSD, alcoholism, and drug addiction by aligning and healing their collective mind, body, soul and spirit.

 PTSD is a psychological disorder that may develop after witnessing or being involved in a traumatic event.
 Some of the most common causes of the condition include: war, terrorism, rape, child abuse, natural disasters, and assault.
 Symptoms of PTSD include nightmares, frequent flashbacks, reliving and feeling as though the event is happening now, severe anxiety, outbursts of anger, sleeplessness, feeling disconnected or distant from people, as well as avoiding conversations about the event.
 Symptoms can strike at any time, but most commonly occur when a person is reminded of the traumatic event.

 As their daily lives are so filled with grief and pain, people with PTSD often choose alcohol or drugs as a way to manage their pain and suffering.
-“Up to three quarters of those who have survived abusive or violent trauma report drinking problems.
-Up to a third of those who survive traumatic accidents, illness, or disasters report drinking problems”.1 Unfortunately, substance abuse and alcohol only cause the symptoms of the disorder to become more prevalent and severe.
-At the Sanctuary, we offer a unique holistic PTSD treatment and addiction recovery program.
+Unfortunately, substance abuse and alcohol only cause the symptoms of the disorder to become more prevalent and severe.

 Traumatic events change a person’s perception of the world.
 The world as they knew it becomes convoluted and there is a persistent feeling that the future will always be limited; their world is less safe.
 Continuous symptoms of post-traumatic stress disorder and addiction threaten their overall physical, emotional, and spiritual health.
 Traditional therapeutic methods involve medication and therapy, which mainly focus on treating the mind and the physical body.
 However, the best opportunity for post-traumatic stress disorder and addiction recovery requires treatment of the whole person by addressing their physical, emotional, and spiritual needs in addition to influencing their brain back to health.